 Arising out of the morass of hitting bottom we find the courage to turn around and we land at what Alcoholics Anonymous calls Step One, which contains the entire Way of the Alcoholic in a very concise form.
 “We admitted we were powerless over alcohol and our lives had become unmanageable.”
 When we identify our suffering with our craving for alcohol we find both the cause, and, by extension, the solution, to our problem.

 We were cracked, but cracked open.
 As we set out on The Way we begin to live on spiritual principles.
 We start to enjoy expanded capacity for love and forgiveness, we are filled with gratitude and appreciation, we see the inherent beauty in things and between things, we insist on living in peace and harmony rather than in discord and strife.
 We begin to experience a growing awareness of oneness with the Eternal.
 As Rumi, the Persian poet, mystic and contemplative said: “As you start to walk out on the way, the way appears.”
 We see little signs that we are on the right path.
-And we realize the source of our understanding, our freedom, is All That Is Sacred – The Higher Power, The Absolute.
-This is a supernatural state of mind where any barriers to Higher Consciousness have been removed.
+And we realize the source of our understanding, our freedom, arises from our innermost Self.
+This is a state where barriers to our Real Self have been removed.
 We are going to want this transcendent experience again.
 And again.

-Attaining and maintaining such a state of being – spiritual awakening – is the most basic human motive.
-It is the reason we live.
+Attaining and maintaining such a state of being – spiritual awakening – is a most basic human aspiration.
+We’d argue it is the reason we live.
 And if we follow The Way of the Alcoholic we may be led to still higher awareness and further spiritual revelations.